DCully/carputiem/README.md

 - This is organized around a MVC pattern; the controller relies heavily on pointers to implementation classes

-- To add new functionality, just add a new ScreenData object for your new model objects to Controller::pages
+- To add new functionality, just add a new ScreenData object for your new model object(s) to the controller's "pages" vector

 - Some of this code is adapted from OBDGPSLogger, available at https://icculus.org/obdgpslogger/